mrafiq709/Android/README.md

 Instructions:
 ---------------

-    1. At First add your APIKey in gradle.properties
+    1. At First add your APIKey in gradle.properties: API_KEY="your_api_key"

     2. build.gradle: buildConfigField("String", "API_KEY", API_KEY) // add This Line Only